 Gareth has a Diploma in German law from the University of Bayreuth in Bavaria (one of the top German law faculties) and is able to advise on civil aspects of German law and the private international law of both England and Germany.
 He is able to take instructions in German, French, Spanish and Dutch and is frequently instructed to give advice to overseas clients, including on cross-border transactions.

-US-based clients can instruct Gareth under his New York State law license or in his capacity as a Barrister and Litigator in England and Wales.
+US-based clients can instruct Gareth under his New York State or District of Columbia law license or in his capacity as a Barrister and Litigator in England and Wales.
 Please ask for further information.